Multi-Day Fishing —Rogue Canyon Salmon/steelhead

 Black Bear Diner

-Once you get to Grave Creek, you will be greeted by our guides, and you will receive your dry bags for your clothing and a day dry bag for things like phones, cameras, sunglasses, sunscreen etc. (This is if you have not received bags night prior from us)
+Once you get to Grave Creek, you will be greeted by our guides, and you will receive your dry bags if you did not receive them the night before.

-Then everyone will be fitted for a life jacket (class III-V) A river safety speech is given and then off we go!!!!
+Next everyone will be fitted for a life jacket (class III-V), followed by a river safety speech, and then off we go!!!!

 If you should have any questions regarding any of the above steps, PLEASE do not hesitate to email or call 1-888-767-3144.